11 – Anthony

 Everyone took a chair and lined up to put them away.
 All except Anton.
 He stood to one side and stared at nothing in particular, then began.

-“It happened that afternoon the sky went dark, but unlike Livia, I wasn’t chasing a light.
-If anything, I was running away.”
+It happened that afternoon the sky went dark, but unlike Livia, I wasn’t chasing a light.
+If anything, I was running away.

 Halfway down that first path, I passed a man.
 A tall man, freakishly tall, blocking my way.
 I could make out his pale skin, but his features were hidden in the shadows of the leaves.
 With the sky getting darker by the second, I politely told him “good evening” and walked on by.
 His head turned after me without a word, so I sped up.

 After a few steps, I emerged into a familiar clearing.
-Not because I recognized it as a landmark, but because the path split in six identical directions.
-Crap.
-I was back where I started!
+Not because I recognized it as a landmark, but because the path split into six identical directions.

 Kicking some leaves across the path I’d just taken, I broke into a jog along another.

-I backtracked each time, not wanting to go near him.
-I wanted to call for help, but the signal on my phone was gone, despite always having perfect reception here before, and I didn’t want any help from him.
-As I turned to head down the final path, however, he stood at its entrance, practically in the clearing.
+I backtracked every time, not wanting to go near him.
+I wanted to call for help, but the signal on my phone was gone, despite always having perfect reception here before.
+And I didn’t want help from him.

-I couldn’t go down that path.
-I just couldn’t, so I ran in the opposite direction.
-By now the sky was pitch black and I stumbled and fell through the trees, left the path completely, weaving and pushing, almost swimming through the brush, trying to get anywhere but…
+By now the sky was pitch black.
+I stumbled and fell through the trees, left the path completely, weaving and pushing, almost swimming through the brush, trying to get anywhere but there.

 I emerged back into the split, halfway down the only path I hadn’t yet taken.
-I couldn’t see the man.
-I didn’t have to.
-I knew exactly where he was.

 Long fingers wrapped around my head and something, nothing, pushed through my thoughts.
-A thousand worms or snakes, or just …something, filled my head.
-The woods stretched out to infinity and back into my face as my vision blurred.
+A thousand worms or snakes, or just something, filled my head.
+The woods stretched out to infinity and folded back into my face as my vision blurred.
 Then a sharp pain and a bright light filled my head.

-~Nothing~ no voice said. ~Like the other children before you.
-You know nothing about it~
+Nothing, no voice said.
+Like the other children before you.
+You know nothing about it.

 “Know what?”
 I said.